pdehaye/pdehaye.github.io/posts/moocs-as-inventions-chals14.rst

    <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
    </center>

 Now adding this to my reading list, since in fact he seems to talk a lot about mathematics too!
-It was also good to meet `J&ouml;rg Pareigis <http://jorg.pareigis.se/>`_, a fellow `#ccourses participant <https://twitter.com/search?f=realtime&q=%23ccourses&src=typd>`_.
+It was also good to meet `Jorg Pareigis <http://jorg.pareigis.se/>`_, a fellow `#ccourses participant <https://twitter.com/search?f=realtime&q=%23ccourses&src=typd>`_.

 Two quick mementos for myself:

 - I have now traveled to the first 15 countries to constitute the European Union.
 - I have never been before in such last minute trouble with computers: still private Google Slides locked out of my account, requiring Google two-factor authentication through a dead cell phone...
-Literally managed to get to the slide as I was walking to the stand.
+Literally managed to get to the slides as I was walking to the stand.